michaellaszlo/color-spinner/README.md

 # Color Spinner

-## What is this supposed to be?
+## What is this?

 It's a web-based color picker.
-The visual color selector is not present in the current version because I am concentrating on name conversion and palette management.
-You can check out an earlier version to see my implementation of the classic hexagonal color layout.
-The new visual selector will be an improved version of the hexagonal approach.

 I'm working on a swatch manager that lets you group colors and move them around a grid so that you can more easily compare and refine shades.
 I also have a direct input box that parses colors in hexadecimal format.
-I'll work on parsing other name formats once the swatch manager is in serviceable shape.

 ## What's working right now?